snhstq/IBM3705_R5/README.md

 ### Update SYS1.PARMLIB
 Make updates to the following SYS1.PARMLIB members. xx is to be replaced with the suffix of the member used during IPL.
 - LNKLSTxx : Add SYS1.SSPLIB
-- VATLSTxx : Add  NCPSSP,0,2,3350&emsp;&emsp;&emsp;,N
+- VATLSTxx : Add  NCPSSP,0,2,3350   ,N

 ### Remove 'fake' IFLOADRN (TK4, TK5)
-The IFLOADRN used by TK amd TK5 is a special version for loading fake IBM 3705’s.
+The IFLOADRN used by TK amd TK5 is a special version for loading fake IBM 3705'™s.
 Remove this module by deleting it from SYS1.LINKLIB.

 The original module is in dataset SYS1.SSPLIB, which has been added to the linklist and will be used from now on.